nansencenter/openwind/README.md

 - SAR_image is a file readable by Nansat, containing NRCS in VV polarisation

 - winddir is a file readable by Nansat, containing wind direction (U10 and V10), or an integer indicating constant wind direction (0 from North, 90 from East etc)
-If winddir the string 'archive', OpenWind looks for matching win dfields in local file archive (not yet implemented) If winddir is not given, OpenWind tries to download NCEP GFS model wind for the time of the SAR image.
+If winddir is the string 'archive', OpenWind looks for matching wind fields in local file archive (not yet implemented).
+If winddir is not given, OpenWind tries to download NCEP GFS model wind for the time of the SAR image.

 To see explanation of all features: